Nando-C/Buildweek/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Front-End for a LinkedIn clone project, created as part of the Full Stack Master Camp at Strive School.
+This is the Front-End for a LinkedIn clone project, created as part of the Full Stack Master Camp at Strive School.
 Developed in 4 days by a distributed team of 3 students.

-This repo is a fork of the original team work, with some adjustments made in order to connect it with the Back-End which you can find here:[LinkedIn's BackEnd](https://github.com/Nando-C/BuildWeek3)
+This repo is a fork of the original team work, with some adjustments made in order to connect it with the Back-End, which was develped with a different team and can be found here: [LinkedIn's BackEnd](https://github.com/Nando-C/BuildWeek3)

 <p align="right">(<a href="#top">back to top</a>)</p>